JohanGustafsson91/React-Redux-Form-Validation/README.md

     ...
 ```

-**Import forms from initialForms in src/redux/utils/initialForms and add the t inititalState ***
+**Import forms from initialForms in src/redux/utils/initialForms and add to the inititalState**
 ```
 // Import forms
 import {